 Plain gut or even winded gut strings take longer to stretch.
-You will have tuning issue for a couple of days at least.
+You will have a tuning issue for a couple of days at least.
 It takes time for gut strings to stretch completely, and they are prone to change if humidity and temperature change.

 Steel strings are far quicker to stretch and become stable earlier.

 Synthetic core strings are modern strings that require less than three days, maybe two to settle down.
-You can even change your strings set the day before your concert.
+You can even change your string set the day before your concert.
 You will already have most of its stability and good tuning with an edgy tone.

 As I have said above, it is up to your taste, try and experiment.
 I always give the strings (and myself) at least three days to settle before a concert.

 Now that you know how and when to change strings, here are the strings I recommend, and my tips on how to change your strings yourself without making the most common mistakes.